msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 - Edit the name of the sensor
 - Assign the sensor to a location

-<div class="note">If the sensor is one that synchronises with Cold Chain application then the name must be edited in the Cold Chain application</div>
+<div class="note">The names of mSupply temperature sensors must be edited in the mSupply Cold Chain application</div>

 The other details of the sensor, such as battery level and last recorded temperature are also shown on this screen.